Seabiscuit (film)

 Seabiscuit is a 2003 American historical sports drama film co-produced, written and directed by Gary Ross and based on the best-selling 1999 non-fiction book Seabiscuit: An American Legend by Laura Hillenbrand.
-The film is loosely based on the life and racing career of Seabiscuit, an undersized and overlooked Thoroughbred race horse, whose unexpected successes made him a hugely popular media sensation in the United States during the Great Depression.
+The film stars Tobey Maguire, Jeff Bridges, Chris Cooper, Elizabeth Banks, Gary Stevens, and William H. Macy and is loosely based on the life and racing career of Seabiscuit, an undersized and overlooked Thoroughbred race horse, whose unexpected successes made him a hugely popular media sensation in the United States during the Great Depression.

+Seabiscuit was released by Universal Pictures on July 25, 2003.
+The film received positive reviews from critics and grossed $148.3 million against an $87 million budget.
 At the 76th Academy Awards, Seabiscuit received seven nominations, including Best Picture, but ultimately lost all seven, including six to The Lord of the Rings: The Return of the King.

 Plot

 In the early 20th century, as America enters the automobile age, Charles S. Howard opens a bicycle shop in San Francisco.
 He is soon selling automobiles, becoming the largest car dealer in California and one of the Bay Area's richest men.
-In the wake of the Great Depression, Canadian John "Red" Pollard's family is financially ruined, and he is sent to live with a horse trainer.
+In the wake of the Great Depression, 16-year-old Canadian John "Red" Pollard's family is financially ruined, and he is sent to live with a horse trainer.
 Years pass and Pollard becomes a jockey, but amateur boxing leaves him blind in one eye.

 After their young son is killed in an automobile accident, Howard's wife leaves him.
 He obtains a divorce in Mexico, where Pollard is struggling to make his mark as a jockey.
 Howard meets and marries Marcela Zabala.
 When he acquires a stable of racehorses, he hires itinerant horseman Tom Smith as his trainer.
 Smith convinces him to buy a colt called Seabiscuit.
 Though a grandson of the great Man o' War and trained by the renowned James E. Fitzsimmons, Seabiscuit is viewed as small, lazy, and unmanageable.
 Smith witnesses Pollard's similarly temperamental spirit, and hires him as Seabiscuit's jockey.

 Under Smith's innovative training, Seabiscuit becomes the most successful racehorse on the West Coast and an underdog hero to the public.
 Howard issues a challenge to Samuel D. Riddle, owner of the East Coast champion and Triple Crown-winning racehorse War Admiral, but Riddle dismisses California racing as inferior.
 In the prestigious Santa Anita Handicap, Seabiscuit takes the lead, but Pollard's impaired vision prevents him from noticing another horse surging up on the outside.
 Losing by a nose, Pollard admits his partial blindness to Smith.